rapidez/docs/src/3.x/extending.md

 ],
 ```

-They're rendered with the [widget directive](theming.md#widget).
+They are rendered with the [widget directive](theming.md#widget).
 You can implement additional widgets by adding them to the configuration and creating a class.
-All parameters will be added to the constructor and a `render()` method should return the output.
-Have a look at the [existing widgets](https://github.com/rapidez/core/tree/master/src/Widgets).
+All parameters will be added to the constructor, and a `render()` method should return the output.
+Take a look at the [existing widgets](https://github.com/rapidez/core/tree/master/src/Widgets).

-If the widget doesn't need any extra logic and just needs a view with the available parameters you can just specify the view name.
+If the widget doesn't need any extra logic and just needs a view with the available parameters, you can simply specify the view name.
 All parameters will be available within the `$options` variable.

 ```php
 'widgets' => [
     ...